About

 Getting started

 Sessions will take around one hour to work through as a group.
-These could be extended, depending on how long you allow for discussions and tasks and possibly shortened.
+These could be extended, depending on how long you allow for discussions and tasks.
+They could also be shortened.

-You will notice there are numbered sessions which are the recommended order if you wish to work through all the sessions.
+Each part (there are four in total) contains core sessions which are numbered.
+They have been prepared in a recommended order if you wish to work through all of them.

-Each theme also contains "Going Deeper" sessions.
+Each part also contains "Going deeper" sessions.
 Choose the ones that will be most helpful to you,

 Joined mid-way through?
-You might like to return to 1.1 in the Exploring Opportunities theme and work through sequentially.
+You might like to return to Part 1 - Core session 1 and work through sequentially.

 You can get a sense of the whole journey via the resource overview page: